Kaneo LogoKaneo

 --namespace kaneo \

---from-literal=jwt-access="your-secure-jwt-token"
+--from-literal=jwt-access="your-secure-jwt-token" \

-Update your values file to use the Secret:
+Update values to use secrets

 api: